QueenieCplusplus/IS_IS/README.md

 Their interface's default metric is 10.
 Thus Administrator shall config the value.

            Small Value proofs insufficient to Large Network(High Bandwidth)

+This is whay Cisco uses "wide metrics" instead now.